 Having the right tools is one of the core things you need to have if you want to succeed in business.
-We have a toolset which enables us to deploy fast, develop easily and get forward.
+We have a toolset that enables us to deploy fast, develop easily, and push forward.

-- reduce friction: everyone uses the same OS and software, this saves a lot of time
+- reduce friction: everyone uses the same software, this saves a lot of time

 - search for efficiency gains in our daily routines: boring or monotone activities get automated

-- use proven project management tools: we use ClickUp and Clockify, tools used by Google and other efficient companies
+- use proven project management tools: we use ClickUp and Clockify, tools used by big companies

-- write down your knowledge: use a wiki system to document processes and checklists (we use Outline), this is extremely important
+- write down your knowledge: use a wiki system to document processes and checklists for fast onboarding of new employees and intricate details of project requirements

 Good tools for the employees